proofofexistence/docs/README.md

 A service to anonymously and securely store an online distributed proof of existence for any document. **Your documents are NOT stored in our database or in the bitcoin blockchain**, so you don't have to worry about your data being accessed by others.

 What is stored is a cryptographic digest of the file, linked to the time in which you submitted the document.
 In this way, you can later certify that the data existed at that time.
+This is the first online service allowing you to publicly prove that you have certain information without revealing the data or yourself, with a decentralized certification based on the [bitcoin network](http://bitcoin.org/).

+The key advantages are anonymity, privacy, and getting a decentralized proof which can't be erased or modified by anyone (third parties or governments). **Your document's existence is permanently validated by the blockchain even if this site is compromised or down**, so you don\'t depend or need to trust any central authority.
+All previous data timestamping solutions lack this freedom.

 ---